Decommissioning

 - cutting and removal of the wellhead.

-Plugging wells involve setting a series of cement plugs within the wellbore, including plugs above and between any hydrocarbon-bearing intervals, at appropriate depths in the well.
-These plugs are tested to confirm their integrity.
+Plugging wells involves setting a series of cement plugs within the wellbore, including plugs above and between any hydrocarbon-bearing intervals, at appropriate depths in the well.
+These plugs, along with other barrier elements, are tested to verify their integrity.

 Cutting and removing wellheads is common in areas where their presence may be a hazard to other marine users.
 The base case is to cut at or below the seabed and recover wellheads to a vessel.
-However, if a wellhead is cemented beyond the cutting tool limits, it may be left in situ, subject to regulatory approval.
+However, in some cases it may be left in situ, subject to regulatory approval.

-Plugging well activities require a well intervention vessel similar to a typical offshore mobile offshore drilling unit.
+Plugging well activities require a well requires mobilisation of a mobile offshore drilling unit or a well intervention vessel.

 A typical well intervention vessel, and recovery of subsea equipment during decommissioning.